Alf Meyerhöffer: Military career

-Meyerhöffer became an underlöjtnant in Norrbotten Regiment on 31 December 1913 and was promoted to Lieutenant on 1 January 1917.
+Meyerhöffer became an underlöjtnant in Norrbotten Regiment on 31 December 1913 and was promoted to lieutenant on 1 January 1917.
 Meyerhöffer served as a regimental adjutant there from 1919 to 1922 and from 1922 to 1924 he was a student at the Royal Swedish Army Staff College.
-He then served as an aspirant in the General Staff from 15 October 1925 to 1927 and he became Captain in Norrbotten Regiment on 15 November 1928.
+He then served as an aspirant in the General Staff from 15 October 1925 to 1927 and he became captain in Norrbotten Regiment on 15 November 1928.
 Meyerhöffer was a city council (stadsfullmäktige) member in Boden from 1930 to 1932 and was an agent of the King in Council in Norrbotten Shooting Association (Norrbottens skytteförbund) from 1930 to 1934 as well as a member of the Norrbotten County Council from 1930 to 1938.
 Meyerhöffer was a member of the Andra kammaren between 1933 and 1936 (member of Andra kammaren's third temporary committee in 1933, of Andra kammaren's first temporary committee from 1934 to 1936).
-He then became a Major of the Jämtland Ranger Regiment on 11 December 1936.
-He was promote to Lieutenant Colonel there and appointed contingency officer in the staff of the 2nd Army Division (II. arméfördelningen) on 1 October 1939.
+He then became a major of the Jämtland Ranger Regiment on 11 December 1936.
+He was promoted to lieutenant colonel there and appointed contingency officer in the staff of the 2nd Army Division (II. arméfördelningen) on 1 October 1939.
 Meyerhöffer was head of this staff from 1941 to 1942 and commanding officer of the I 35 field regiment from 8 May to September 1942.
-On 1 October 1942, Meyerhöffer was promoted to Colonel and appointed regimental commander of the Life Regiment Grenadiers.
+On 1 October 1942, Meyerhöffer was promoted to colonel and appointed regimental commander of the Life Regiment Grenadiers.